xyz347/x2struct/README.md

 - M: Mandatory.
 An exception will throw if no key found for mandatory member when decode
 - O: Optional.
 Corresponding to M
+- I: Inheritance.
+If has base class and base class defined XTOSTRUCT, use I to include the base class. [example](test/inheritance.cpp)

 ***
 Conditional decode can be done with XTOSTRUCT_CONDITION/XTOSTRUCT_CONDITION_EQ.